satonaoki/CosmosDbFirewallUpdater/readme.md

 # Cosmos DB Firewall Updater

 "Cosmos DB Firewall Updater" is a small utility which updates [IP firewall rules of Azure Cosmos DB account](https://docs.microsoft.com/en-us/azure/cosmos-db/how-to-configure-firewall) based on [servce tags](https://docs.microsoft.com/en-us/azure/virtual-network/service-tags-overview).
-This is useful when you would like to restrict access to your Cosmos DB database from a specific Azure services in a specific Azure regions.
+This is useful when you would like to restrict access to your Cosmos DB database from specific Azure services in specific Azure regions.

 You can specify a list of servce tags.
 "Cosmos DB Firewall Updater" periodically (once per day) updates IP firewall rules with a list of IP addresses (or IP address prefixes) generated from the servce tags.